Flavr Savr: Genetic modification

-The Flavr Savr was made more resistant to rotting by the addition of an antisense gene which interferes with the production of the enzyme Beta polygalacturonase.
-The enzyme normally contributes to spoilage by degrading pectin in cell walls and results in the softening of fruit which makes them more susceptible to being damaged by fungal infections.

-Flavr Savr turned out to disappoint researchers in that respect, as the antisensed PG gene had a positive effect on shelf life, but not on the fruit's firmness.
+The Flavr Savr was made more resistant to rotting by the addition of an antisense gene which interferes with the production of the enzyme beta polygalacturonase (PG).
+The enzyme normally contributes to spoilage by degrading pectin in cell walls and results in the softening of fruit, which makes them more susceptible to being damaged by fungal infections and physical actions.
+Flavr Savr turned out to disappoint researchers in that respect, as the antisense version of the PG gene had a positive effect on shelf life, but not on the fruit's firmness.
 The Flavr Savr was too soft to be reliably machine-picked and transported when harvested while ripe, so the tomatoes still had to be harvested like any other unmodified vine-ripe tomato.
-An improved flavor, later achieved through traditional breeding of Flavr Savr and better tasting varieties, would contribute to selling Flavr Savr at a premium price at the supermarket.

-The Flavr Savr also contained a kanamycin-resistance gene.
+The Flavr Savr also contained a kanamycin-resistance gene called APH(3')II.
 This gene gave bacterial cells and chloroplasts resistance to multiple antibiotics, including kanamycin.
 The kanamycin-resistance gene was used during the tomato's creation phase to help scientists identify plants with the genes successfully added.
 Kanamycin is toxic to chloroplasts and is deadly for some plants.
 When researchers exposed tomato plants to high levels of kanamycin, only plants with the added genes survived.

+Parent variety

+The Flavor Savr was based on an old, low-yielding parent variety ("germplasm") because Calgene wanted to avoid infringing on the intellectual property of newer, better, conventionally-bred varieties.
+As the plant is genetically identical to the parent variety for all but the modified parts, it inherited the failings of its parent, yielding only 25-50% as many boxes per acre compared to most grower; to make matters worse, only half of these tomatoes were large enough to be sold at a premium price.
+Combined with the failure to make the tomato machine pickable, it ended up costing $10 per pound to produce Flavr Savr, but they were being sold for only $1.99 per pound at the market.

+An improved flavor, later achieved through traditional breeding of Flavr Savr and better-tasting varieties, would contribute to selling Flavr Savr at a premium price at the supermarket.